Correlation Induced Magnetic Topological Phases in Mixed-Valence Compound SmB6: Abstract

 \section{Abstract}

 SmB$_6$ is a mixed-valence compound with flat $f$-electron bands that have a propensity to magnetism.
-Since the paramagnetic phase of SmB$_6$ has a nontrivial $\mathbb{Z}_2$ topology, one may expect interesting band topologies for the magnetic phases too.
-Here we show that as the Sm valence increases with pressure, SmB$_6$ undergoes a first-order phase transition into a metallic antiferromagnetic state, whose symmetry depends on the model parameters.
+Here, using a realistic $\Gamma_8$ quartet model, we investigate the dynamical spin susceptibility and describe the in-gap collective mode observed in neutron scattering experiments.
+We show that as the Sm valence increases with pressure, the magnetic correlations enhance and SmB$_6$ undergoes a first-order phase transition into a metallic antiferromagnetic state, whose symmetry depends on the model parameters.
 The magnetic orderings give rise to distinct band topologies: while the A-type order leads to an overlap between valence and conduction bands in the form of Dirac nodal lines, the G-type order has a negative indirect gap with weak $\mathbb{Z}_2$ indices.
-We also investigate the spin polarized phase, which can be realized in a strong magnetic field, and find that it exhibits Weyl points as well as nodal lines close to the Fermi level.
+We also consider the spin polarized phase under a strong magnetic field, and find that it exhibits Weyl points as well as nodal lines close to the Fermi level.
 The magnetic phases show markedly different surface states and tunable bulk transport properties, with important implications for experiments.
+Our theory predicts that a magnetic order can be stabilized also by lifting the $\Gamma_8$ cubic symmetry, thus explaining the surface magnetism reported in SmB$_6$.

 In the recent years, the fields of band topology~\cite{Chi16} and heavy fermions~\cite{steglich_nat_review} have intertwined to form the new research direction of topological heavy-fermion materials~\cite{Dze10,Baruselli2014,severing_andreas_Sci_Rep_15,po_yao_moebius_kondo,Kimura2018,allen_SmB6_review,nagai_liang_fu_PRL_20,Kle20,silke_paschen_Weyl_kondo_PNAS_21,broholm_weyl_mediated_magnetism_Nat_mat_21,fisk_magneto_transport}.
 These materials exhibit topologically nontrivial band structures together with a number of strong-correlation effects, e.g. non-Fermi liquid behavior, unconventional quantum criticality, and Kondo lattice physics.
 The interplay between topology and electron correlations creates various novel phenomena, whose robust nature makes them amenable for topological quantum devices~\cite{Sme18,Gil21}.
 Correlation induced topological properties include exceptional points in quasiparticle spectra~\cite{nagai_liang_fu_PRL_20}, giant spontaneous Hall effects~\cite{silke_paschen_Weyl_kondo_PNAS_21}, and helical magnetism induced by Weyl electrons~\cite{broholm_weyl_mediated_magnetism_Nat_mat_21}.
 Yet another intriguing possibility is that the magnetism of $f$-electrons may alter the band topology of the charge carriers.
 This is what we study here in the context of the mixed-valence, heavy-fermion material SmB$_6$~\cite{Men69,Var76,fisk_review_21}.